defano/wyldcard/README.md

 A _part_ is a scriptable user interface element in HyperCard.
 Apple's implementation provided a wide range of parts and styles, but for simplicity, this version supports only two parts: simple push buttons and scrollable text fields.
 In HyperCard, these parts live within a document called a _card_ (somewhat analogous to a window).

-In Apple's HyperCard, cards contain two layers of user interface elements, a foreground and a background, and are grouped together in a document called a _stack_ (like a stack of index cards).
+In Apple's HyperCard, cards contain two layers of user interface elements: a foreground and a background, which are grouped together in a document called a _stack_ (like a stack of index cards).
 Each card had an individual foreground, but the background could be shared between two or more cards.
 Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.

 For simplification, this implementation does not allow scripting of cards or stacks, nor does it support the concept of a foreground and background.